longkaifang/IB-IUMAD/README.md

 You can also refer to Dataset Preparation and Configuration in <a href="https://github.com/jqtangust/IUF">IUF</a>; our RGB-D data is constructed according to the IUF standard.

+# 🖥️ Training and Testing
+Our paper presents experiments under four incremental settings: 10-0 with 0 step (training a unified model), 9-1 with 1 step,  6-4 with 1 step, and  6-1 with 4 steps.
+We strongly recommend that the authors incorporate Setting  1-1 with 10 steps into their experiments, as it would enhance the robustness and usefulness of their results.
+Below, we describe the training and testing procedures for these four incremental settings.